For your convenience, our most common customer questions are answered right here.

 Q: What is Shibari?

 A: Shibari, also known as Kinbaku, is an art form using learned skills to perform sensual, dramatic, and erotic rope bondage.
 Traditional shibari has its origins in Japan.
 Shibari is a style of rope art, it is not the only style.
+We welcome all styles of rope artists!

 Q: Is rope safe?